markusrenoldner/science-notes/Equivalence class, quotient space.md

 $$V / U := \{[v] : v\in V\} $$
 Alternative phrasing: the quotient space $V/U$ is the set of all affine subspaces of $V$ that are parallel to $U$.

-Apparently, it is a vector space, if the vector space operations are defined in a certain way (?)
+A quotient space of two vector spaces is again a vector space.

 ## Sources